Prose Father, Dear Father Raj Kinger Interactive English First Year Intermediate Study Material With Answers

 (OR)

-Raj Kinger writes for the press.
+The lesson Father, Dear Father written by Raj kinger writes for the press.
 “Father, Dear Father” is an article published in the English daily, The Hindu.

-Rahul is a schoolboy. he is the class topper. his first rank slips to the second.
-He write a letter to his father raising several questions about our education system he believes that education should give a feel of life
+Rahul is a schoolboy.
+He is the class topper.
+His first rank slips to the second.
+He write a letter to his father raising several questions about our education system.
+He believes that education should give a feel of life

 to the learners and enable them to live a complete life rather they are letting life pass by.
-He says that his grandfather had a carefree and beautiful childhood. he enjoyed in the mango and guava gardens and playing
+He says that his grandfather had a carefree and beautiful childhood.
+He enjoyed in the mango and guava gardens and playing

 marbles on the river bank.
 Rahul’s grandmother is semi literate yet she was a happy compared to his educated mother.